Fencing & Gates

 Fences are an investment and good ones are well worth it!

 Not only will they keep your goats contained, smart pasturing procedures will also minimize any predator activity.
-Coyotes are the primary problem and sometimes wild dogs - especially with kids, so be sure to consider either locking up your babies at night or if they'll have to stay out, keep them in an enclosure that's at least double fenced and consider a couple of livestock guard dogs, also known as LGDs, like Pyrenees or Anatolian Shepards to guard them.
-Herding dogs are fabulous work dogs, but not match for a pack of wild canines, so it is not recommended to keep them out at not as guard dogs.
+Coyotes are the primary problem and sometimes wild dogs - especially with kids, so be sure to consider either locking up your babies at night or, if they'll have to stay out, keep them in an enclosure that is at least double fenced.
+Also, consider a couple of livestock guard dogs, also known as LGDs, like Pyrenees or Anatolian Shepards to guard them.
+Herding dogs are fabulous work dogs, but no match for a pack of wild canines, so it is not recommended to keep them out at night as guard dogs.
 Even with LGDs, it is best to always keep at least two dogs together so they can work as a pack.

 Goats like to stand on fences and scratch themselves on it, so keep this in mind when selecting your fencing.
 Woven wire will soon find itself stretched out and on the ground - if not quickly broken altogether.